 - Are there any Windows updates pending?
 Sometimes implementing them solves the problem.
 This can also be undone if needed…keep reading for how to do that.

 - Try restoring to an earlier point in Windows.
 This can typically take over half an hour for your computer to complete.
+If restore is not available, there are other options to remove recent Windows updates.

 - Try creating a new Windows user account.